NNM Examples¶

 The unique ID for this app flow.

-In the structure, header_stamp must be conatined as the first element.
-Other neccessary param for this app flow can be listed below header_stamp.
+In the structure, header_stamp must be contained as the first element.
+Other neccessary parameters for this app flow can be listed below header_stamp.

-In the result structure, header_stamp must be conatined as the first element.
+In the result structure, header_stamp must be contained as the first element.

-This function should be the implementation of the app flow, which contains the inference executions of all models and the connections between each models.
+This function should be the implementation of the app flow, which contains the inference executions of all models and the connections between each model.

-You may refer demo_customize_inf_single_model() for the single model usage.
-And refer demo_customize_inf_multiple_model() for the multiple models usage.
+You may refer to demo_customize_inf_single_model() for single model usage and demo_customize_inf_multiple_model() for multiple models usage.

-You will obtain the input buffers from the parameter of the entry function, and you may need to reinterpret them into the Input Header Structure.
+You can obtain the input buffers from the parameter of the entry function, and you may need to reinterpret them into the Input Header Structure.

-For each execution of a model, the inference config VMF_NNM_INFERENCE_APP_CONFIG_T should be filled properly.
-Please refer NNM Inference Configuration for more information.
+For each model execution, the inference configuration VMF_NNM_INFERENCE_APP_CONFIG_T should be filled in properly.
+Please refer to NNM Inference Configuration for more information.

 This diagram shows how an app flow works.

-If your customize app flow contains only one model, only one pre-process (hardware-based auto or registered pre-process), one model inference, and one registered post-process will be executed.
+If your customize app flow contains only one model, one pre-process (hardware-based auto pre-process or registered pre-process), one model inference, and one registered post-process will be executed.

-If your customize app flow contains more than on model, then N times pre-process (hardware-based auto or registered pre-process), N times model inference, and N times registered post-process will be executed.
-(N equals the model count in the customize app flow)
+If your customize app flow contains more than one model, then the pre-process (hardware-based auto pre-process or registered pre-process), model inference, and registered post-process will each be executed N times, where N equals the number of models in the customize app flow.

 Note